 2. Electronics Domain

-In Electrical, the Power domain deals with the power generation, measurement, and distribution.
-However, it is a very large field where transformers are an essential part to accommodate safe power conversion and successful power delivery to the substation and to the end users.
+In Electrical, the Power domain deals with power generation, measurement, and distribution.
+However, it is a very large field where transformers are an essential part of accommodating safe power conversion and successful power delivery to the substation and to the end users.

 The transformers which are used in the power domain can be both outdoor and indoor but mostly outdoor.